Jalen Coker

 Jalen Coker (born October 30, 2001) is an American professional football wide receiver for the Carolina Panthers of the National Football League (NFL).
 He played college football for the Holy Cross Crusaders.

 Early life

 Coker attended Potomac Falls High School in Sterling, Virginia.
 During his high school football career, he had 89 receptions for 1,622 yards and 18 touchdowns on offense and 169 tackles and 12 interceptions on defense.

+Coker also played on the Potomac Falls basketball team as a center, averaging 16.4 points and 7 rebounds per game.
+He also recorded 2.3 steals and 2.3 assists per game.Coker's career high was 23 points, which he scored 3 times, against Rock Ridge, Briar Woods, and Albemarle.

 Coker played at the College of the Holy Cross from 2020 to 2023.
 During his career, he had 163 receptions for 2,684 yards and a school record 31 touchdowns.
 After the 2023 season he entered the 2024 NFL draft.

 Professional career

 Coker participated in the 2024 NFL Combine.